-Verifying benefits and eligibility for MA PPO out-of-state Blue Plan members is easy!
-Just call BlueCard[®] Eligibility at 1-800-676-BLUE (2583) and provide the member's alpha prefix information that is located on their Blue Plan issued membership ID card.
-Blue Medicare PPOSM providers who also participate with Blue Cross NC have the added convenience to submit electronic eligibility requests for out-of-state Blue Plan members using Blue e^{sM} .
+Verifying benefits and eligibility for MA PPO out-ofstate Blue plan members is easy!
+Just call BlueCard® Eligibility at 1-800-676-BLUE (2583) and provide the member's alpha prefix information that is located on their Blue plan-issued membership ID card.
+Blue Medicare PPO providers who also participate with Blue Cross NC have the added convenience to submit electronic eligibility requests for out-of-state Blue plan members using Blue e.

-Claims administration for out-of-area MA PPO Blue Plan members
+4.9.2 Claims administration for out-of-area MA PPO Blue plan members

-Network sharing for MA PPO out-of-state Blue Plan members makes claims filing simple.
+Network sharing for MA PPO out-of-state Blue plan members makes claims filing simple.
 After providing services to eligible members, submit claims to Blue Cross NC.

-Submit electronic claims to Blue Cross NC under your current Blue Cross NC billing practices or enroll for electronic claims filing with Blue Cross NC at our Durham-based claims address.
+Submit electronic claims to Blue Cross NC under your current Blue Cross NC billing practices, or enroll for electronic claims filing with Blue Cross NC at our Durham-based claims address.
 Contact Blue Cross NC to set up electronic billing by first visiting the electronic solutions page of the Blue Cross NC website located at: BlueCrossNC.com/ providers/esolutions/electronic-solutions/submit-electronic-files.

-If still filing claims using paper claim forms, send claims for MA PPO out-of-state Blue Plan members to Blue Cross NC at:
+If it is necessary for you to file a paper claim form, please send claims for MA PPO outof-state Blue plan members to Blue Cross NC at:

-Blue Cross and Blue Shield of North Carolina PO Box 35 Durham, NC 27702
+Blue Cross and Blue Shield of North Carolina P.O.
+Box 35 Durham, NC 27702